Writing your intentions: the best way to kick off a job search

-Get clear on what you really want from your job.
+It helps you get clear on what you really want from your job.

-It can be super tempting to say "hey, I'll take whatever I can get" -- but don't!
+When it comes to the job hunt, especially a long and grueling one, it can be super tempting to say "hey, I'll take whatever I can get" -- but don't!

 You might be thinking "Easy for you to say, you have experience so you can reject offers and still have options".
 But just because you might be new to the ball game doesn't mean you don't have the right to be picky.
 I wish I knew this when I was starting out.